 Now, we can replace $ \Sigma $ by a locally invariant $ C^{0,1} $ submanifold $ \Sigma^c $ (or more intuitively, modify a neighborhood of $ K $ in $ \Sigma $ such that the new one is locally invariant).
-Such result can be considered as a version of persistence result (see also \cite{CLY00, CLY00a, BC16}) but this is extremely different with the normal hyperbolicity for it is not uniquely persistent and the persisted manifold is only \emph{locally} invariant.
+This result can be considered as a version of persistence result (see also \cite{CLY00, CLY00a, BC16}), but it is markedly different from normal hyperbolicity, since it is not uniquely persistent and the persistent manifold is only \emph{locally} invariant.